ACE-Z666/ACE-Z666/README.md

 <h2 align="left">Hi 👋!
-My name is Abhijith J Nair and I'm a Tech Enthusiast, from Kerala, India.
+My name is Abhijith J Nair and I'm a Tech Enthusiast.
 Glad to meet you!!
 Hope u like my profile</h2>

 ###